-- Preemptive Rights: Refers to shareholders’ rights to purchase a company’s new shares, on a pro rata basis in proportion to the respective ownership percentages of all shareholders, before the new shares are offered to anyone else.
-This right can be transferred between sellers and buyers in an aligned-liquidity program, but any such transfer must be explicitly documented.
+Preemptive Rights: Refers to shareholders’ rights to purchase a company’s new shares, on a pro rata basis in proportion to the respective ownership percentages of all shareholders, before the new shares are offered to anyone else.
+This right can be transferred between sellers and buyers in an employee liquidity program, but any such transfer must be explicitly documented.

 Symmetry of Information Sharing